How to become

 Apprenticeship

-This will usually take about 18-24 months to complete.
-You will take professional exams as part of the apprenticeship and at the end you will be able to apply for membership of the relevant professional body.
+These normally take up to 2 years to complete.
+You will sit professional exams as part of the apprenticeship.
+At the end, you will be able to apply for membership of the professional body that covers your role.

 Entry requirements